Home About Competition Technology Volunteer

 Required: Flight Simulation

 All teams must simulate their rocket before competition day.
 Simulation is a safety requirement, not optional.
-It tells you how high your rocket will fly so you can tune your design to hit 500 m, and verifies that your rocket is stable before it leaves the rail.
+It tells you how high your rocket will fly so you can tune your design to hit the 300 m apogee target, and verifies that your rocket is stable before it leaves the rail.

-We recommend OpenRocket, the free, open-source rocketry simulation tool used by student teams worldwide.
+We highly recommend OpenRocket, the free, open-source rocketry simulation tool used by student teams worldwide.
 Download it at openrocket.info.
-Model your exact rocket geometry, load the LP-KNSB-29-165 motor file, and run altitude and stability simulations before you finalise your airframe design.
+Model your exact rocket geometry, load the LP-KNSB-34-165 motor file, and run altitude and stability simulations before you finalise your airframe design.
+The official LP-KNSB-34-165.eng motor file for OpenRocket is available to download now from this website, so teams can simulate before kits arrive.
+Use this file for all simulations - it is the only authorised thrust curve for LNRC 2026.

 Rocket Class Requirements